caraya/personal-blog/content/blog/my-views-on-llms.md

 ## What else can AI do?

 A lot of times I see AI used to represent LLMs and that is a dangerous misconception.

-LLM is not the only field of AI that has been made public, it's the one that has been hyped the most.
+LLMs is not the only field of AI that has been made public, it's the one that has been hyped the most recently.

 Google (both before and after merging all AI research into Google DeepMind) created a number of AI products and services that, in my opinion, are more impressive and useful than LLMs.